How to Keep Grill Grates Clean

 With temperatures expected to soar this summer, many people turn to their grill to cook dinner.
-The constant use of the grill can lead to dirty BBQ grates, so it’s important to get into the habit of cleaning after each use.
+The constant use of your BBQ can lead to dirty grill grates, so it’s important to get into the habit of cleaning after each use.

 The best way to clean grates is to close the grill lid after you’re done barbecuing.
 After about 10 minutes, the heat should loosen any stuck on food and will be easily removed with a scraper.
 If there is an extremely stubborn stain, you can soak the grill in hot water and gently scrub—but remember that this will remove the protective seasoning coat on the grill.